-We have learnt from the challenges and have adapted to make improvements for our future, with Council evolving our services to meet community needs.
+We have learnt from the challenges and have adapted to make improvements for our future. with Council evolving our services to meet community needs.
 Our community is living healthy, happy and fulfilled lives, recognising that good health is about physical, mental and social wellbeing.
-We are a community that is welcoming, safe and accommodating for all who live, work and play here.
+We are a community that is welcoming safe and accommodating for all who live, work and play here.
 People are more connected to their local neighbourhoods.
-Residents know each other, feel part of their community, are increasingly members of local community groups and sporting organisations, support the vulnerable among us, and embrace their 20-minute neighbourhood.
+Residents know each other, feel part of their community, are increasingly, members of local community groups and sporting organisations, support the vulnerable among us, and embrace their 20-minute neighbourhood.
 They feel safer, more engaged, and happy.
-We acknowledge our cultural heritage, paying respect to the Nation's First Peoples past, present and emerging.
+We acknowledge our cultural heritage, paying and emerging.
 Our parks, gardens and facilities are used to their maximum; there is no exclusive ownership - they are open and accessible to all, are used for multiple purposes and have the right balance between active and passive usage.
-We celebrate our sustainability wins with climate considerations embedded across everything we do.
+We celebrate our sustainability wins with climate do.
 We are on track to meet emission reduction targets within our Climate Emergency Action Plan, and are supporting the community to mitigate, prepare for and adapt to our changing climate.
 We have expanded our canopy cover to green and cool the City.